Does Wood Filler Harden? (According To Experts!)

 Sanding will also help the filler to dry faster.

-Make sure to wear a dust mask while sanding because wood dust is not good for breath.
-Also, make sure to do this whole process in a well-ventilated area.
+Make sure to wear a dust mask while sanding because wood dust is not good for inhaling.

 After you do the sanding, keep the wood under sunlight or apply a hairdryer to fasten the drying process.